ASP.NET Display PDF in Panel Using IronPDF

 }

-The response configuration is crucial for proper panel display in ASP.NET applications to display a PDF file correctly.
-Setting the Content-Disposition HTTP header to "inline" tells the browser to display a PDF directly rather than prompting for download.
-This enables seamless embedding within your panel controls, creating a smooth user experience when viewing PDF documents in ASP.NET web applications.
+The response configuration proves crucial for proper panel display in ASP.NET applications.
+Setting the Content-Disposition HTTP header to "inline" tells the browser to display the PDF directly rather than prompting for download.
+This enables smooth embedding within your panel controls, creating a smooth user experience when viewing PDF documents in ASP.NET web applications.
+You can also add headers and footers to improve your PDFs.

 @page